LoganAMorrison/Hazma/docs/source/usage.rst

 Note that we only used a single photon energy because of display purposes, but in general the user can specify any number of photon energies.
-If the user would like access to the underlying spectrum functions, they can use:
+If the user would like access to the underlying spectrum functions so they can call them repeatedly, they can use:

 .. code-block:: python